linuxmuster/linuxmuster-linbo7/README.md

 ## Wifi support
 From version 4.2.0 Linbo is able to use wireless networks.
 For this purpose the program [wpa_supplicant](https://w1.fi/wpa_supplicant/) was integrated.
 To use this feature you first have to examine whether the built-in wireless network adapter misses any firmware (see the above section).
-Second you have to provide a configuration file under /etc/linuxmuster/linbo/wpa_supplicant.conf on the server, where you define the wireless network to be used.
+Second you have to provide a configuration file under '/etc/linuxmuster/linbo/wpa_supplicant.conf', where you define the wireless network to be used.
 Here are two examples:
 ```
+# /etc/linuxmuster/linbo/wpa_supplicant.conf

 # wpa-psk secured
 network={
   ssid="LINBO_MGMT"